microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/common_headers.rst

         ..  include:: /_fragments/access_token_handling_warning.rst

+    :reqheader X-Request-ID:
+    A **string** that the host should log when logging server activity to correlate that request with a specific WOPI call to the host.

     :reqheader X-WOPI-AppEndpoint:
         A **string** used to indicate the endpoint of the WOPI client sending the request.
 This is typically used to indicate geographic location, datacenter, etc. This string must not be used for anything other than logging.